 Sun ONE Web Server listens on the network for requests from clients (browsers) for specific pages that it hosts.
 The pages that the Sun ONE Web Server makes available are stored in a directory structure within its primary document directory, also referred to as the docroot, in this guide.

-When you install the Sun ONE Web Server 6.1 product, two server instances are installed by default:
+When you install the Sun ONE Web Server 6.1 product, two server instances are installed by default, as listed and shown below:

-- an Administration Server Instance - a Web Server Instance.
+- an Administration Server Instance - a Web Server Instance